 The Strengthening Agile (SA) certification is the first level in the hierarchy of SAFe certifications.
 It is aimed at executives, managers, and agile change agents.
 This certification specializes in:

 The course offers many practical examples and provides hands-on exercises for applying strategies to real-world actions to solve problems.
+Preparing for the SAFe certification exam is essential, as it tests these concepts thoroughly.

 "Receiving the SAFe Agilist certification transformed our company's strategy.
 It provided our executives with the foundational knowledge of agile delivery frameworks that we had lacked." - Sarah Chen, CTO at Fortune 500 Financial Services Company